CenterForSpatialResearch/methods-in-spatial-research-fa2021/tutorials/tutorial04.md

 **Tutorial Deliverable:**

-There is not a separate tutorial deliverable for this week -- you will just need to use what you learned here to complete [Assignment 2](/methods-in-spatial-research-fa2021/assignments/assignment02/)
+There is not a separate tutorial deliverable for this week -- you will just need to use what you learned here to complete [Assignment 3](/methods-in-spatial-research-fa2021/assignments/assignment03/)

 ---

-Tutorial by Nadine Fattaleh, Spring 2021.
+Tutorial by Nadine Fattaleh, for Spring 2021 Methods in Spatial Research.